ahmedsamirio/jekyll-now/_posts/2021-5-11-Twitter-Crawler.md

 I thought SQLite was the answer, but it turned out that I couldn't do bulk inserts of up to 200 tweets into a table, where I had to loop over every collected tweet and store it which was pretty inefficient.
 I ended up using MongoDB, which was extremely useful in that matter, as it enabled bulk inserts of tweets in JSON format directly.

-And then came the next hurdle, using Tweepy or Python-twitter was really easy, but when used for mining tweets they returned Status objects, where each object had a JSON attribute, but weren't the Status object it self wasn't supported for bulk inserts in MongoDB, so I would have had to loop over each object and save it's JSON into the database, just like SQLite.
+And then came the next hurdle, using Tweepy or Python-twitter was really easy, but when used for mining tweets they returned Status objects, where each object had a JSON attribute, but the Status object itself wasn't supported for bulk inserts in MongoDB, so I would have had to loop over each object and save it's JSON into the database, just like SQLite.
 And that's why I used ptt, as it directly returned the tweets in JSON format, enabling bulk inserts.

 Now it was just a matter of running the script, and then preparing the data in a format which enables answering the questions the I had in mind, which will be reserved for another post.